FranziskaMarie/FranziskaMarie.github.io/index.markdown

               width='100%'
               height="500"
        />
-       <figcaption>Fig.2 - Occurences of vehicle thefts in San Francisco from 2003 to 2017 in the different districts.
+       <figcaption>Fig.2 - Occurrences of vehicle thefts in San Francisco from 2003 to 2017 in the different districts.
 Darker colors indicate a higher amount of vehicle thefts while lighter colors display a lower number.
 Black dots are hotspots of car break-ins.</figcaption>
 </figure>

 <p>